capsules for inhalation

 A large study with a different long- acting bronchodilator (salmeterol) showed an increase in the risk of death due to asthma

 compared to the risk in patients who used a placebo (dummy) puffer.
-No study has been done to find out if Foradile could have
+No study has been conducted to find out if Foradile could

 If you have asthma: Do not use Foradile as your only asthma medicine.
 Use Foradile only with an inhaled corticosteroid (ICS).